 |1975||filming location for the movie Monty Python and the Holy Grail.|

 Tomnadashan Mine is not a show mine, it is a famous film set, although nobody knows its name.
-It is the locality, where the wild rabbit lived in Monty Python and the Holy Grail.
+It is the locality, where the Killer Rabbit of Caerbannog lived in Monty Python and the Holy Grail.
 Actually it was called the Black Beast of Arrrghhh... and lived in the Cave of Caerbannog.
-Thanks to Monty Python, the rabbit is now dead, killed by the Holy Grenade of Antioch...
+Thanks to Monty Python, the rabbit is now dead, killed by the Holy Hand Grenade of Antioch!

 It was mined in the last century by the John Campbell, 2nd Marquis of Breadalbane.
-He spent a lot of his time and money on the search for a fablous mineral wealth in the Scottish highlands.
+He spent a lot of his time and money on the search for a fabulous mineral wealth in the Scottish highlands.
 Unfortunately he never found it.
 Tomnadashan was the centre of his obsession.

 Normally we do not list undeveloped mines, as they are generally very dangerous.
-This one seems to be rather harmless, but nevertheless we suggest to be carefull.
+This one seems to be rather harmless, but nevertheless we suggest to be careful.
 Good shoes and appropriate clothes are essential, a lamp is helpful, and bring a holy hand grenade.